 Instructors monitor student progress in each class; if a student encounters difficulties significant enough to endanger her/his credit in the course or otherwise demonstrates behavior or attitudes that cause concern, the instructor will issue either a "Student of Concern" form to the Counseling Center or an academic warning slip to that student.
 Copies of the warning slip are also distributed to the Academic Dean, the student's academic advisor, Student Support Services, and the Athletic Director (if appropriate).
-Warning slips are typically distributed at midterm and before the deadline for withdrawing from a class; however, if student behavior or performance raises concerns earlier in the semester, either form (Student of Concern or Warning) may be sent by the instructor to the Academic Dean and/or University Counselor.
+Warning slips are typically distributed prior to midterm before the deadline for withdrawing from a class; however, if student behavior or performance raises concerns earlier in the semester, either form (Student of Concern or Warning) may be sent by the instructor to the Academic Dean and/or University Counselor.
+These forms may also be sent after midterm if student performance or behavior changes significantly.
 Behaviors that might lead to either form being submitted include, but are not limited to 1) excessive absences; 2) poor exam results; 3) limited class participation; 4) negligence in assignments; 5) poor results in written assignments; or 6) sleeping in class or unkempt appearance.
 The intent of these notifications is to maximize the student's chances for success.